section 8

 Understanding the Reformed Section 8

-There are two types of grounds:
+According to the legislation, there are two types of grounds:

 • Mandatory grounds — if the court is satisfied the ground is made out, it must grant possession